drumee/docker-hosted/README.md

 ### Recommandations
 - Drumee should be installed on a dedicated disks or partitions
 - MFS (/data) should be not installed on the same partition as server (/srv)
-- For if you expect high rate of read/write operations, database base partition (/srv/db) should be installed on a high speed disk or partition.
+- If you expect high rate of read/write operations, database base partition (/srv/db) should be installed on a high speed disk or partition.

 ### Caution
-- The provided domain name can noyt be shared with existing or futur application
+- The provided domain name can not be shared with existing or futur application
+- It is recommanded not to share DB server with any other application

 ## Installation
 - Install Docker Engine as per [the offical documentation](https://docs.docker.com/engine/install/debian/)